mismail1512/ARP/README.md

 ### Drone Dynamics (D)
-Purpose:
+**Purpose:**
 The Drone Dynamics module simulates the drone's movement based on the forces applied by user input, obstacles, and targets.
 It uses a 2-degree-of-freedom (2-DOF) dynamic model to calculate the drone's position and velocity.

-Key Responsibilities:
+**Key Responsibilities:**
-Implements the dynamic model:
+-Implements the dynamic model:

-Uses Euler's method to numerically solve the motion equations.
+-Uses Euler's method to numerically solve the motion equations.

-Applies forces to the drone:
+- Applies forces to the drone:

 Command forces: Generated from user input (keyboard commands).